Syanx24/Python-assignments_3rd-sem.cse/README.md

 Assignment 04 : Concept of Loop Structure and Use of break and continue
 Assignment 05 : Concept of String and string manipulation
 Assignment 06 : Concept of List, Tuple, Set, Dictionaries
 Assignment 07 : Concept of Functions, Recursion and High-level functions
+Assignment 08 : Concept of Modules and Packages

 This repository serves as a practical resource for mastering Python fundamentals.
 Each program is designed to reinforce basic programming skills, providing clear examples of essential concepts.
 It's a great starting point for anyone new to Python or looking to strengthen their foundational understanding.